If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 Surgical hernia mesh comes in two main varieties: Absorbable and non-absorbable.

-However, hernia mesh is not without it’s own problems.
+However, any procedure carries some risk, and hernia mesh is not without its problems.
 Bacterial infection, inflammation, and other complications can occur.
 Like other forms of repair, there is a chance that the mesh won’t work and patients experience hernia recurrence.
 Other problems that can occur with hernia mesh include: